extraterrestrialhuman/AskYourPDF/README.md

 Installation Instructions:

-1. Clone the repository from GitHub: [Repository URL]
+1. Clone the repository from GitHub: https://github.com/extraterrestrialhuman/AskYourPDF
 2. Navigate to the project directory. (cd 'directory-address')
-3. Create a virtual environment (optional but recommended): python -m venv venv venv\Scripts\activate
+3. Create a virtual environment (optional but recommended):

+    python -m venv venv

+    venv\Scripts\activate
-4. Install dependencies by running on terminal: pip install -r requirements.txt
+5. Install dependencies by running on terminal:

+    pip install -r requirements.txt
-5. Start the Flask web server on terminal: python app.py
+7. Start the Flask web server on terminal:

+    python app.py
-6. Open your web browser and go to http://localhost:5000 to access the application.
+9. Open your web browser and go to http://localhost:5000 to access the application.

 Usage: